mauro7inf/offtonic-audioplayer/README.md

 # Overview

 Offtonic Audioplayer is a simple-to-use audio player in JS that can be used simply in any (modern-enough) browser-based project with no need for other dependencies.
-Simply import offtonic-audioplayer.js:
+Simply import offtonic-audioplayer.js and turn on your `Player`:

     import o from './offtonic-audioplayer.js';
+    o.player.on();

 Then, create your tones and play them!